The Farm - Bear Creek Wisconsin

 On an impulse early one Saturday morning in 2015, I sat down and wrote a brief essay about one of my photographs - The Lunch Tree.
 This singular oak tree still stands in a field on my family’s dairy farm near Bear Creek, Wisconsin.

-I emailed the essay and photograph to Orion magazine’s The Place Where You Live; one of the first things that I read when I open the magazine.
+I emailed the essay and photograph to Orion magazine’s The Place Where You Live, one of the first things that I read when I open the magazine.
 The essay acquired traction and I was honored to see it published in the September/October 2015 issue.

 What happened next was even more astonishing… I was contacted by Public Radio International (PRI).
-They often pull essays from the Orion column for the Living on Earth segments that are part of the PRI Environmental News Magazine.
+They often select essays from the Orion column for the Living on Earth segments that are part of the PRI Environmental News Magazine.
 I read my essay and was interviewed for an audio recording that aired on July 29, 2016 and again on August 17, 2018.

-Here is my photograph of The Lunch Tree, text of the essay (audio version, which is closer to my original than the one edited by Orion) and additional photos that accompany the PRI recording and appear on their website.
+Here is my photograph of The Lunch Tree, the text of the essay (audio version, which is closer to my original than the one edited by Orion) and additional photos that accompany the PRI recording and appear on their website.

 I learned much later, after my brothers had taken over the family dairy farm, that my dad called the solitary white oak in the middle of the field near the creek – the lunch tree.

 Before I became a teenager and felt confined by the isolation of the farm and thought that somehow, it was keeping me from participating in the wide world outside, this landscape was my world, as it was for my dad.
 While I played in the hedgerows between fields, discovering remnant patches of native wild flowers, and ventured down the lane next to the woods until the exciting moment when our house was-out of-sight, my dad was sowing crops for the cows – corn or alfalfa hay – in the broad fields.